CatalogueOfLife/general/README.md

 After a source has been reviewed and considered suitable it can be incorporated into the latest staging version of the Catalogue of Life via editorial decisions and modifications.
 Assembly process involves internal and external data integrity checks, editorial decisions and editorial modifications; all should be performed via editorial tool.
 Further updates should be automated.
 Update of each GSD includes (1) Harvest (ideally, it should be automated; but majority of GSDs will continue to send data via email, WeTransfer and other services; so harvest should include an option for manual upload to the server); (2) Internal data integrity checks (ask Luisa for a list of standard and special checks for "old" GSDs), (3) editorial decisions agreed between CoL editor and GSD authors, (4) data modification queries, (5) insertion of GSD "cluster" in defined node of the classification (old data from the same or another provider should be deleted in the CoL).
 A source can be added as either provisional or authoritative.
-OK, it might be implemented in Bisby's CoL, however, the better way is to implement "gap filling" as a services between Bisby's CoL, Global Nomenclator and GNIndex.
+YR: OK, it might be implemented in Bisby's CoL, however, the better way is to implement "gap filling" as services between Bisby's CoL, Global Nomenclator and GNIndex.
 Provisional data will only be visible in the extended Catalogue of Life plus.
 Key features of the assembly process are: